 While in law school, Nicholas served as a senior staff editor on Georgetown’s The Food and Drug Law Journal.
 He was also a member of the Center for Applied Legal Studies, where he successfully obtained asylum for an Afghan refugee.
 Additionally, he interned for the Department of Homeland Security and was a summer law clerk for the Department of Justice.
 As an undergraduate student, Nicholas received an Honors Bachelor of Science in Pre-Veterinary Medicine and Animal Biosciences and was a summer research intern at the National Institutes of Health, where he studied opportunistic pathogens associated with HIV.
 His varied legal background and his scientific training help him to counsel clients on a variety of complex matters, which often involve scientific issues.

-- Reviewed food labeling and marketing materials to assess regulatory compliance under FDA and USDA standards and counsel client on risk levels where alternative approaches are available
+- Reviewed food labeling and marketing materials to assess regulatory compliance under FDA and the U.S. Department of Agriculture (USDA) standards and counseled client on risk levels where alternative approaches are available

 - Assisted client in obtaining Keller and Heckman opinion letter regarding suitable regulatory status of food additives